Irrelon/ForerunnerDB/readme.md

 #### Scheduled Features - Version 1.6
 * Support Angular.js by registering as a module if ajs exists (https://github.com/irrelon/ForerunnerDB/issues/4)
 * Server-side operation in line with other production databases (e.g. command line argument support, persist to disk etc)

+# Breaking Changes
+## Since Version 1.3.10
+The join system has been updated to use "$join" as the key defining a join instead of "join".
+This was done to keep joins in line with the rest of the API that now uses the $ symbol when denoting an operation rather than a property.
+See the Joins section of the documentation for examples of correct usage.

+Migrating old code should be as simple as searching for instances of "join" and replacing with "$join" within ForerunnerDB queries in your application.
+Be careful not to search / replace your entire codebase for "join" to "$join" as this may break other code in your project.
+Ensure that changes are limited to ForerunnerDB query sections.